Injured climber rescued after freezing night on glacier

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The solo climber, a man in his early 30s, called police on 111 to say he had been injured in a fall on Boys Glacier after activating his personal locator beacon at 5.45pm yesterday.
+The solo climber, a man in his early 30s, called police on 111 to say he had been injured in a fall on Boys Glacier after activating his personal locator beacon at 5.45pm on Thursday.

-Maritime NZ senior search and rescue officer Keith Allen said the rescuers were unable to launch a helicopter operation until this morning because of poor weather and low visibility.
+Maritime NZ senior search and rescue officer Keith Allen said the rescuers were unable to launch a helicopter operation until yesterday morning because of poor weather and low visibility.

 When rescuers found the stricken climber in steep terrain at 6000 feet altitude they had to rope together and traverse to his camp to extract him from a dangerous location which was in a potential avalanche path.